 This is measured as the number of non-occupational (general public) serious electrical incidents occurring on Entegrus' distribution system and reported to the ESA, expressed as a raw number and as the number per 1,000 km of line.
 Entegrus had no such incidents from 2014 to 2017.
-However, Entegrus experienced two incidents in 2018.
-The first incident involved a motor vehicle accident and the second incident involved a member of the public performing tree trimming.
+Entegrus experienced two incidents in 2018 and one incident in 2019.
+This incident involved a motor vehicle accident that resulted in broken poles and downed overhead wires.